TejasS1233/en-git/README.md

 - **Developer Comparison**: Place any two profiles side-by-side to instantly compare their languages, repository stats, and activity levels.

 - **Deep Repository Insights**: Analyze any repository for its tech stack, recent activity, and quality, and discover its most starred or active projects.
+Supports private repositories and organization repos with proper authentication ensuring complete privacy.

 - **AI & Historical Tracking**: Receive AI-powered career advice and skill suggestions based on your activity.
 Track your profile's growth over time with historical charts and progress reports.